-- A. All notes are to be written in cursive using dark blue or black ink, unless otherwise stated, and are to be neat and clean. - B. When underlining is required, a straight edge is to be used. - C. Errors should be marked out with a single straight line and corrected.
+- A. All notes are to be written in cursive using dark blue or black ink, unless otherwise stated, and are to be neat and clean. - B. A straight edge is to be used for all underlining and for creating charts, tables, etc. - C. Errors should be marked out with a single straight line and corrected.
 White-out must be approved by the individual teacher. - D. Assignments are to be corrected or recopied, when necessary, before being placed in the notebook.